Lóránt Vincze

-Lóránt Vincze (born 3 November 1977) is a Romanian politician currently serving as a Member of the European Parliament on behalf of the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ).
+Lóránt-György Vincze (born 3 November 1977) is a Romanian politician currently serving as a Member of the European Parliament on behalf of the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ).

+He was born in Târgu Mureș, completed a BA (journalism, 2000) at Babeș-Bolyai University in Cluj-Napoca and an MA (Public administration and e-government, 2006) at the University of Bucharest.
 Vincze belongs to the Hungarian minority in Romania, and also serves as the president of the Federal Union of European Nationalities (FUEN).